chistogo/RPI-MQTT-AP/README.md

 sudo raspi-config
 sudo reboot
 ```
-###Remeber to change password Raspberry Pi.
+###Remeber to change the password one theRaspberry Pi.
 This is import!
 Makes it so that people don't hack into it
 ###The following command changes the password
 ```bash
 passwd pi